rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 2020-09-16 10:34:30.441  INFO 30872 --- [3mb6uTnFmfrJQ-2] com.pivotal.resilient.TradeLogger        : Received [total:8,missed:28] Trade 36 (account: 5) done
 ```

-However, we should notice that our consumer has missed 28 messages.
+However, we should notice that our `transient-consumer` has missed 28 messages.
 That is due to 2 factors.
 The first is that our consumer is slower (processingTime:5s) than the producer (trade) so we
 are creating a queue backlog.
 And second, when the connection is closed, we loose the backlog
 because the queue is deleted and recreated it again.

 **TODO** Investigate: I noticed that the consumer connection creates 2 channels after it recovers the connection rather than just one.
-However, it does not keep opening further channels should it
-recovered from additional connection failures.
+However, it does not keep opening further channels should it recovered from additional connection failures.

 <br/>
 <br/>